GC-DRI/R/sections/02-functions.md

 read your code two months (*years*, *decades*) later.
 Clear comments should state what you are doing, define your objects, and clarify any non-standard code you may employ.
-Don’t assume that you’ll know what your code means down the line\!
+Don’t assume that you’ll know what your code means down the line!

 ### Using objects

-Okay, now that `head_size` is in memory, you can do things with it\!
+Okay, now that `head_size` is in memory, you can do things with it!
 Let’s try some math.

 ``` r